- Majors, Departments and Programs

 - Certificate Programs

 - Internships & Student Research

 - Scholarships & Fellowships

 - Graduate Study & Non-Traditional Programs

 - Meet the Deans

 - Academic Calendar

 Andras Molnar '09 (left) interned in Osaka, Japan, at Kyoiku Jihosha (Education News Company).
 Here, he's wearing a Yukata, a traditional summer costume, at the World Student Environmental Summit in Kyoto.

 International internships are an important way in which Connecticut College students prepare themselves to contribute in a global society.
-All students have the opportunity to do one internship or summer research project (domestic or international) with a College-funded stipend of $3,000.
+All students have the opportunity to do one internship or summer research project (domestic or international) with a College-funded educational award of $3,000.

 International internships provide students with opportunities to use foreign language skills and gain cultural competencies while adding an international component to their major or to a course.
 Some students will also use international internships to further research projects undertaken in collaboration with a faculty member.